-Online Verification System (OVS) must be run in NC FAST on each CIP application.
-OVS information may be used if income is current and representative.
+Online Verification System (OVS) can also be run in NC FAST and be used if income is current and representative.
 Representative means taking the OVS income and calculating the monthly amount.
 If this amount is comparable to the amount the client states, they received in the last 30 days then consider it representative and use this income as verification.
 If OVS does not return expected data, then the use of Online Verification (OLV) is allowed.